 - Expectable Openings

 If he stays true to his Grunfeld and Najdorf, he will be an easy target.
 Yes, the openings are sound and very good.
-But in 2020 nobody had too much time to prepare against his things.
+But in 2020, nobody had too much time to prepare against his things.
 Now everybody will have great ideas ready.
-And changing openings for the most important 7 games of your carreer can also backfire badly.
+And changing openings for the most important 7 games of your career can also backfire badly.

 - Horrible Wijk An Zee

-His performance in Wijk was absolutely terryfying.
-Yes it doesn’t have to mean something, but is certainly not a pleasant experience before such an important tournament.
+His performance in Wijk was absolutely terrifying.
+Yes, it doesn’t have to mean something but is certainly not a pleasant experience before such an important tournament.

 Beware Of The Chasing Pack

-Giri, Grischuk and Wang are in the chasing pack with Caruana on 50% and thus one point behind the Leaders.
+Giri, Grischuk, and Wang are in the chasing pack with Caruana at 50% and thus one point behind the Leaders.
 Caruana is the strongest of those, that’s why I picked him as my Winner.
 But any of them has a shot to win it all.

 I am very curious to see the approach of those three players.
-It seems like only first place counts, so at some point they will start to take more risk.
-That not only increases their chances, but also the chances of their opponents.
-So even if none of them manages to catch the leaders, their games will surely have a big impact on the tournament.
+It seems like only first place counts, so at some point, they will start to take more risks.
+That not only increases their chances but also the chances of their opponents.
+So, even if none of them manages to catch the leaders, their games will surely have a big impact on the tournament.